MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/aad-sync-with-tul.md

    - Select **One-time** to sync just once.
    - Select **Recurring** to sync every day.

 6. Select **Next** to start the ADD-TUL data sync.
-You can check the logs to see the frequency.
    > [!NOTE]
    > After you select **Next**, the sync process will start and it will take some time for the process to complete.
 The AAD sync will happen regularly based on the frequency set by you.

+7. You can check the sync status through logs.